carlosgili/modus-crashapi/README.md

 ```

 If your server is accessible thru your network
-you an access the server with any browser at:
+you can access the server with any browser at:

 ```
 http://<your_server_ip>:8080